 I’ll get to work on my garden again eventually.
 Just as I did last year, I’ll be attempting to do it plastic-free.
 (See my “Gardening Without Plastic” series, Part 1, Part 2, and Part 3).
-And this year, in addition to the tips and advice I gave last year for plastic-free gardening, I’ll add a few more tricks,… Read the rest
+And this year, in addition to the tips and advice I gave last year for plastic-free gardening, I’ll add a few more tricks, courtesy… Read the rest

 My plastic-free gardening project is coming right along.
 I’ve been eating chard for days!
 Some plants are doing well, and some are doing not so well.
 I have questions for you.
 Please read through to the end of this post to see some of my plant problems and offer suggestions.
 But first, here are my solutions for plastic-free mulching and watering.
 (Catch up with Part 1 about soil and Part 2 about buying and planting seeds and plants here.)

 Don’t laugh, but I honestly didn’t know what mulch was or what it was for before speaking with Eric.
 According to Organic Gardening: